“Getting to grips with utility information and all the Acronyms”

 The utility report and utility information management market is now full of acronyms and I thought I would share which ones are important to people and why I think they should be important to them.
 Because there are so many it is difficult to know where to begin, maybe its better to try and assess importance along the development life-cycle, so here goes:

 CON 29.
-A Law Society water and drainage consultation for conveyancing, usually undertaken by a solicitor.
-Beyond water and drainage the solicitor can do a cross check with any missing rights agreements for any utility, not deposited with the Land Registry or with the title deeds.
-They can get a picture of whether a utility may be in trespass because boundaries have shifted on the ground against older mapping.
+A Law Society water and drainage consultation for conveyancing is usually undertaken by a solicitor.
+Beyond water and drainage, the solicitor can do a cross-check with any missing rights agreements for any utility, not deposited with the Land Registry or with the title deeds.
+They can get a picture of whether a utility may be in trespass because boundaries have shifted on the ground against the older mapping.
 An Apogee Utility Report is available with or without a water and drainage plan, which enables a client to save money by not paying again for the plans already included in the CON 29 carried out by the solicitor.

 Credits, References and Further Reading.

 Jeremy Haigh is Managing Director of Apogee Property & Utility Consultants having spent 25 years in the utility industry.
-A graduate of Westminster University with a degree in Estate Management, he started his career in Wireless Network Roll out acquisition, moved into fibre network utility consents, claims and information management with a particular interest in the evolving Geospatial systems management of information.
+A graduate of Westminster University with a degree in Estate Management, he started his career in Wireless Network Rollout acquisition and moved into fibre network utility consents, claims and information management with a particular interest in the evolving Geospatial systems management of information.
 He took part in the BSi PAS 128 steering group with a particular QL – D specialism.
 He is an expert in utility discovery and consulting for developers and their development supply chain.

 **CDM – The Construction (Design and Management) Regulations 2015